jmigueldelgado/buhayra/README.md

 ## Before you start...

-Read about configurations and setup on the [wiki](https://github.com/jmigueldelgado/buhayra/wiki)
+Read about configurations and setup on the [wiki](https://github.com/jmigueldelgado/buhayra/wiki) and create and configure your location file accordingly (in `buhayra/parameters/location.yml`).

 The scripts are suited to work on a PBS cluster or at least a dedicated machine with large RAM.
 There is a crontab that schedules the jobs to run once a week or more often.
 Although there are [conda environment files](https://conda.io/docs/user-guide/tasks/manage-environments.html#sharing-an-environment) to go with this repo, some libraries are quite machine specific and the currently used environments evolve a lot due to the experimental nature of this repo.
 Please contact me in case youi want to use any of this.